-Achieving and maintaining high-quality standard for projects are utmost important for the sustainable growth of the Group.
+Achieving and maintaining high-quality standard for projects are of utmost importance for the sustainable growth of the Group.
 Its customers are mainly property developers and property management companies from the private sectors and government authorities from the public sector.
-The Group believes completing works that meet or exceed its customer's requirements is crucial not only for building safety, but also for job reference and future business opportunities.
+The Group believes that completing works that meets or exceeds its customers' requirements is crucial not only for building safety, but also for job references and future business opportunities.
 In order to ensure that the Group delivers high quality services and sustainable projects to its customers, the process of the projects is controlled and monitored carefully.

-During the Reporting Year, the Group was not aware of any incidents of non-compliance with laws and regulations in Hong Kong that have a significant impact on the Group concerning product health and safety, advertising, labelling and privacy matters relating to products and services provided.
+During the Reporting Year, the Group was not aware of any incidents of non-compliance with laws and regulations in Hong Kong that have a significant impact on the Group concerning product health and safety, advertising, labelling and privacy matters relating to the products and services it provided.
 The relevant laws and regulations include, but are not limited to, the Supply of Services (Implied Terms) Ordinance (Cap.
 457, Laws of Hong Kong) and the Personal Data (Privacy) Ordinance (Cap.
 486, Laws of Hong Kong) and Trade Descriptions Ordinance (Cap.
 362, Laws of Hong Kong).